Zezombye/blog/articles/overpy.md

 ```

 ### Bug fixing
-Another one of OverPy’s jobs is to fix Workshop bugs whenever possible.
+Another one of OverPy's jobs is to fix Workshop bugs whenever possible.
 For example, the `continue` statement behaves abnormally inside `if` blocks: OverPy thus compiles `continue` not as the Workshop's own `continue` statement, but as a `goto`.

 I also displayed warnings when using code that could break.
 The Workshop's own documentation states that `wait(9999)` is to be used for an infinite wait; however, 9999 seconds is 2h46mn, whereas custom games can last up to 4h30mn.
 (Good luck debugging that.)